 Prior to this assignment, he served as the associate director for Decennial Census Programs.
 In that role, he was responsible for providing executive and professional leadership to the Decennial Census Directorate.
 His responsibilities included overseeing the scope, quality, management and methodology of the decennial programs, the American Community Survey, and the U.S. Census Bureau’s geographic programs.
 Fontenot was named associate director in October 2017.

-Previously, Fontenot served as the assistant director for Field Operations, where he oversaw the Field Division, the six regional offices, the National Processing Center, and the Office of Survey and Census Analytics.
+Previously, Fontenot served as the assistant director for Decennial Census Programs.
+Prior to that assignment he was assistant director for Field Operations, where he oversaw the Field Division, the six regional offices, the National Processing Center, and the Office of Survey and Census Analytics.

 Arriving at headquarters in March 2016, Fontenot delivered outstanding leadership to the Field Division and worked closely with the Decennial Census Programs Directorate to help drive a coordinated approach to 2020 Census preparation.
 During that time, he represented the Field Division on the 2020 Census Concept of Operations Team and was instrumental in helping craft the 2020 Census Operational Plan and in preparing, executing and evaluating the early census tests.

 Named director of the Chicago Regional Office in 2014, Fontenot brought motivation, leadership and disciplined process, which led the region to strong performances on major surveys, reversing downward trends, while concurrently maintaining effective cost controls.

 Fontenot joined the Census Bureau in 2009 as a temporary census employee in the Los Angeles region and served in numerous roles during the 2010 Census, starting as a field operations supervisor and culminating as the area manager of Los Angeles County and the state of Hawaii.
 Following the 2010 Census, he worked as a survey supervisor, program coordinator and assistant regional director.